AElfProject/aelf-learn/docs/tutorial/stackup/2. smart-contract/index.md

 <p align="center">Preview of Voting Smart Contract Functionalities</p>

-The first step involves **Initializing the voting smart contrac**t!
+The first step involves **Initializing the voting smart contract**!
 This initialization process is essential to allow users to interact with the smart contract.

 With the smart contract initialized, users will then be able to engage with the **JoinDAO** function of the smart contract to become official members of the DAO.